ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ## Music

-Simple console command `play` can play any mp3 or .ogg files.
-Prefer .ogg as its open source v/s mp3 which I guess is a proprietary format.
+As said above, simple console command `play` can play any mp3 or .ogg files.

 You can download YouTube  videos  with `youtube-dl <youtube url>` and then rip the audio piece with `ffmpeg`.
 To make it simple, let `ffmpeg` handle the codecs with command below

-	ffmpeg -i videofile.mp4 -vn -acodec libvorbis audiofile.ogg (-i is for input video file; -vn is nor no video; -acodec allows ffmpeg to determine the audio format of the input vidio file on and libvorbis helps to make it .ogg )
+	ffmpeg -i videofile.mp4 -vn -acodec libvorbis audiofile.ogg
+	#-i is for input video file;
+	#-vn is for no video;
+	#-acodec allows ffmpeg to determine the audio format of the input vidio file
+	#and libvorbis helps to make it .ogg

 You can use `-acodec libmp3lame` and change the extension of output file to mp3 for mp3 encoding.

 Both `youtube-dl` and `ffmpeg` are available on Slackbuilds.org

 If you don't want to copy the urls of the YouTube videos from a graphical interface, the easiest way is  to use `gvsearch` and pass on the url to `youtube-dl`